scivision-gallery/plant-phenotyping-classification/README.md

 Open one of the notebooks on the repository.
 Currently, we have:
 - mapreader_plant_scivision_v2.ipynb

+A full conda environment can be found in environment_full.yml if you are having issues creating the conda environment.
+This contains details of all the packages and their versions which are required to run these notebooks, including secondary and tertiary dependencies.

 ## Where are the MapReader models stored?

 Refer to: https://github.com/alan-turing-institute/mapreader-plant-scivision